3n0ugh/PostgreSQL-Notes/psql-notes.md

         -   "<>" or "!=" -> Not equal

             -   ```sql
-                SELECT username, password FROM accounts WHERE username <> 'melek';
+                SELECT username, password FROM accounts WHERE username <> 'serhat';
                 ```

         -   AND

             -   Logical operator AND
             -   ```sql
-                SELECT username, password FROM accounts WHERE username = 'serhat' AND username = 'melek';
+                SELECT username, password FROM accounts WHERE username = 'serhat' AND username = 'serhat';
                 ```

         -   OR